Education Minister to meet with Vanua Levu schools

 December 29, 2020 6:38 am

-Minister for Education Rosy Akbar is meeting with managers and heads of schools in Vanua Levu this week to see how best they can move forward with school starting in three weeks’ time.
+Education Minister Rosy Akbar is meeting managers and heads of schools in Vanua Levu, to see how to open for classes in three weeks.

 Akbar says at the moment, the school start date remains on January 18 for teachers and students on January 19.